Jean-Baptiste Fouque: Beatification

 The beatification process for Fouque commenced under Pope John Paul II on 6 July 2002 after the Congregation for the Causes of Saints issued the official "nihil obstat" (no objections to the cause) edict and titled Fouque as a Servant of God.
-The Cardinal Archbishop of Marseilles Bernard Panafieu inaugurated the diocesan investigation into Fouque's life and works on 7 December 2002 and closed it a few months later on 15 March 2003.
+The Cardinal Archbishop of Marseille Bernard Panafieu inaugurated the diocesan investigation into Fouque's life and works on 7 December 2002 and closed it a few months later on 15 March 2003.
 The C.C.S. validated this investigation twice in Rome on 4 July 2004 and on 9 November 2007.

 The postulation (those leading the cause) compiled and submitted the Positio dossier to the C.C.S. for assessment in 2012.
 The theologians advising the C.C.S. assessed the dossier and approved the cause on 3 March 2016 while the cardinal and bishop members comprising the C.C.S. themselves approved the cause that 13 December.
 Fouque became titled as Venerable a week later on 21 December after Pope Francis confirmed that Fouque had lived a model life of heroic virtue.

 Fouque's beatification depended all upon a miracle (often a healing science and medicine fail to explain) receiving papal recognition.
 One such case was discovered and was investigated in the French diocese it had originated from before the C.C.S. validated this investigation later in Rome on 1 February 2013.
 Medical experts confirmed that the healing had no scientific explanation while consulting theologians determined that the miracle came as a result of Fouque's intercession.
 The cardinal and bishop members of the C.C.S. later confirmed these findings at their meeting on 5 December 2017.
 Pope Francis provided papal recognition for this miracle more than a week after on 18 December in a move that confirmed that Fouque would soon be beatified.

-The beatification took place on 30 September 2018 in Marseilles.
+The beatification took place on 30 September 2018 in Marseille.

 The current postulator for this cause is the Premonstratensian priest Bernard Ardura.